Heading to the Middle East soon? While English is widely spoken, knowing a few Arabic phrases can add a personal touch to your trip.

 ● Ashara (Ten)

-Make your trip to the Middle East even more memorable by staying at Premier Inn.
+Make your trip to the Middle East even more memorable by staying at Premier Inn hotels.
 With comfy rooms, great locations and friendly service, we’re here to make your visit a breeze.
 Book your stay today and get ready to explore with confidence!